werf/werf/docs/_includes/cli/werf_helm_deploy_chart.md

       --hooks-status-progress-period=5:
             Hooks status progress period in seconds.
 Set 0 to stop showing hooks status progress.
-            Defaults to $WERF_HOOKS_STATUS_PROGRESS_PERIOD_SECONDS or status progress period value --kube-config='':
+            Defaults to $WERF_HOOKS_STATUS_PROGRESS_PERIOD_SECONDS or status progress period value --key-file='':
+            identify HTTPS client using this SSL key file (if using CHART as a chart reference) --keyring='/home/aigrychev/.gnupg/pubring.gpg':
+            keyring containing public keys (if using CHART as a chart reference) --kube-config='':
             Kubernetes config file path
       --kube-context='':